tc39/proposal-duplicate-named-capturing-groups/README.md

 As with backreferences, the corresponding named property of the `groups` object on a match result refers to whichever of the groups actually participated in the match.

+For the purposes of property enumeration order, these named properties are created in the order in which they appear in the regex, regardless of which groups actually participated in the match.

 ### Can you _refer_ to a group in a different alternative?

 Consider